esciencecenter-digital-skills/research-software-support/modules/citation/info.md

 order: 0
 ---

+Obtain the skills and knowledge necessary to address the following questions:
+- Why is it important to cite research software?
+- What are the principles of software citation?
-- Appreciate the importance of properly citing software.
+- How do I communicate the importance of citing software to researchers?
-- Get familiar with the principles of software citation.
+- How do I guide researchers through the steps of making their software citable?
-- Learn how to make software citable.